Eve & Rave: History

 The roots of the eve&rave-idea are located in Berlin.
 At 12 October 1994 the registered association Eve & Rave e.V.
 Berlin was founded.
 The objectives of Eve & Rave were advancements in party- and techno-culture to improve night life and make it more safe (Safer House and Safer Clubbing).
 Amongst others, a major objective was the harm reduction of using drugs.
 In 1996 the idea spread to the cities Münster (Germany) and Solothurn (Switzerland) and so the registered association Eve & Rave (Schweiz) and the project Eve & Rave Münster, which in 2003 became a registered association (eve&rave Münster e.V.), were founded.
 Additionally, the associations Eve & Rave e.V.
 NRW (Cologne/NRW) and later Eve & Rave Kassel were founded.
 In comparison to the associations in Berlin, Münster and Switzerland, the associations in Cologne and Kassel persist only a short time.
 From the beginning all Eve & Rave associations worked in a drug accepting manner.
 The use of drugs was admitted as a social reality and the abstinence paradigm (the general condemnation of people using illegalized drugs) was classified as out of touch with reality.
 Therefore, in the year 2000 a team of authors called techno-netzwerk berlin developed the Drug-Checking-Konzept für die Bundesrepublik Deutschland (Concept of Drug Checking for the Federal Republic of Germany) addressed to the German Bundesministerium für Gesundheit (Federal Ministry of Health), co-authored to a large degree by Eve & Rave Berlin.
 After Eve & Rave Berlin, NRW and Kassel had stopped their activities, only Eve & Rave Münster and Eve & Rave (Schweiz) remained active.

 Eve & Rave Berlin

 Eve & Rave e.V.
-Berlin (eve&rave Berlin) was founded at 12 October 1994 and persists until 21 March 2011.
-From February 1995 to September 1996 Eve & Rave Berlin was organising so called drug-checking-desks on techno parties, where people could check the mixture and the amount of active ingredients of their drugs.
-Eve & Rave Berlin has published several booklets and flyers and was provider of a homepage (www.eve-rave.net).
+Berlin (eve&rave Berlin) was founded at 12 October 1994 and persisted until 21 March 2011.
+From February 1995 to September 1996, Eve & Rave Berlin organized "drug-checking-desks" at techno parties, where people could check the mixture and the amount of active ingredients of their drugs.
+Eve & Rave Berlin published several booklets and flyers, and had a web page (www.eve-rave.net).

 Eve & Rave Kassel

-Eve & Rave Kassel (eve&rave Kassel) and its homepage (www.eve-rave-kassel.de and www.eve-rave.org) persists only a short time.
-Because of loss of members the activities were stopped in November 2003.
-Since May 2015 the former internet domain of Eve & Rave Kassel "eve-rave.org" is now used by Eve & Rave Münster.
+Eve & Rave Kassel (eve&rave Kassel) and its homepage (www.eve-rave-kassel.de and www.eve-rave.org) persisted only a short time.
+Because of loss of members, the activities were stopped in November 2003.
+Since May 2015 the former internet domain of Eve & Rave Kassel eve-rave.org is now used by Eve & Rave Münster.